Peter-Lam/climbr/CHANGLOG.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [3.1.0] [2021-10-29] Updated webscraper for Gatineau and added Poetry to docker

+### Changed

+- bookings.py to check a new url for the gatineau location
+- crontab to check every 30 mins from 9 AM - 10:40
+- dockerfile to use poetry instead of pip install

+### Fixed

+- Bug with starting a webscraper container without the cron.log file

 ## [3.0.7] [2021-10-28] Fixed linting issues

 ### Fixed